Skip to Content

 Autonomy vs. Shame and Doubt Examples and Definition

-Autonomy vs. Shame and Doubt is the second stage in Erik Erikson’s theory of psychosocial development, occurring between 18 months and 3 years.
+Autonomy vs. shame and doubt is the second stage in Erik Erikson’s theory of psychosocial development, occurring between 18 months and 3 years.
 During this time, toddlers begin asserting their independence by exploring abilities and environments.
 They learn to walk, talk, and make simple choices like picking out clothes or snacks.

 Encouraging these decisions helps them build confidence and independence.
 However, overly critical or restrictive parenting can cause feelings of shame and doubt.
 Supporting their self-help skills, such as dressing or brushing teeth, while offering a safe environment and patient guidance, fosters healthy development.
 Discover more about maintaining this essential balance next.